Lattice gauge theory: Measurements and calculations

 Quantities such as particle masses are stochastically calculated using techniques such as the Monte Carlo method.
 Gauge field configurations are generated with probabilities proportional to $e^{-\beta S}$, where $S$ is the lattice action and $\beta$ is related to the lattice spacing $a$.
 The quantity of interest is calculated for each configuration, and averaged.
 Calculations are often repeated at different lattice spacings $a$ so that the result can be extrapolated to the continuum, $a \to 0$.

 Such calculations are often extremely computationally intensive, and can require the use of the largest available supercomputers.
 To reduce the computational burden, the so-called quenched approximation can be used, in which the fermionic fields are treated as non-dynamic "frozen" variables.
 While this was common in early lattice QCD calculations, "dynamical" fermions are now standard.
-These simulations typically utilize algorithms based upon molecular dynamics or microcanonical ensemble algorithms.
+Simulating lattice gauge theories is one hypothetical application of quantum computers.

-The results of lattice QCD computations show e.g. that in a meson not only the particles (quarks and antiquarks), but also the "fluxtubes" of the gluon fields are important.
+The results of lattice QCD computations show that in a meson not only the particles (quarks and antiquarks), but also the "fluxtubes" of the gluon fields are important.

 Quantum triviality

 Lattice gauge theory is also important for the study of quantum triviality by the real-space renormalization group.
-The most important information in the RG flow are what's called the fixed points.
+The most important information in the RG flow are the fixed points.
 The possible macroscopic states of the system, at a large scale, are given by this set of fixed points.
 If these fixed points correspond to a free field theory, the theory is said to be trivial or noninteracting.
-Numerous fixed points appear in the study of lattice Higgs theories, but the nature of the quantum field theories associated with these remains an open question.

-Triviality has yet to be proven rigorously, but lattice computations have provided strong evidence for this.
-This fact is important as quantum triviality can be used to bound or even predict parameters such as the mass of Higgs boson.
+The concept of triviality has been applied to the physics of the Higgs boson.
+A comparatively simple toy model of the "Higgs sector" of the Standard Model is provided by φ4 theory, i.e., a scalar field theory whose Lagrangian includes an interaction term that is quartic in the field φ.
+It is conjectured, based on evidence including lattice gauge calculations, that this theory is "trivial": if the regularization cutoff is taken to zero distance or infinite energy, the theory will describe only free particles.
+Using this as a model for the Higgs boson, the conjectured triviality implies that the cutoff cannot be removed.
+Because there is an upper bound on how high the cutoff energy can be, there is an upper bound on the interaction strength, which ultimately implies an upper bound on the mass of the Higgs boson.